 Yoga is a mind and body practice that originated over 5,000-years ago in ancient India.
 Various styles of yoga combine physical postures, breathing techniques, and meditation or relaxation.

-Yoga has become a popular form of physical exercise based upon poses that improve control of the mind and body and enhance well-being.
-However, yoga is much more than physical exercise.
 Besides the physical aspect, yoga explores how to master the mind, control the emotions, and grow spiritually.

 Ashtanga Yoga is a form of traditional yoga and can be seen as meditation in movement.
 It is a dynamic flow of challenging and powerful movements and postures (asanas).